NetLogo/Runs-Extension/README.md

 `runs:add-annotation` _text_

-If there is a currently selected run in the **Review** tab, and that run is currently being recorded, adds an annotation containing the current (i.e., last) frame of the run.
+If there is a currently selected run in the **Review** tab, and that run is currently being recorded, adds an annotation containing _text_ at the current (i.e., last) frame of the run.
 Does nothing otherwise.

 ## Building